franklinegit/alx-zero_day/README.md

-My first readme
+My first readme.
-This is the first commit and push for this repository
+This is the first commit and push for this repository.